whatwillnjdo/kata-jan18-tdd-vehicle/README.md

             //Method to add direction to the current direction void steer(int direction) { }

-            //Method to add velocity to currentVelocity and direction to currentDirection. void move(int velocity, int direction) { }
+            //Method to set velocity to currentVelocity and direction to currentDirection. void move(int velocity, int direction) { }

             //Method to change the currentVelocity to zero